 \section{Acknowledgements}

-We would like to thank our colleagues Adrien Taylor for inspiring early discussions and Nicolas Le Roux, Courtney Paquette, Geoffrey Negiar and Nicolas Loizou for fruitful discussion and feedback on the manuscript.
+We would like to thank our colleagues Gauthier Gidel, Adrien Taylor for thought-provoking early discussions, Crist\'obal Guzm\'an, Jeffrey Pennington, Francis Bach, Pierre Gaillard and Rapha\"el Berthier for many pointers and dicussions, and Hossein Mobahi, Nicolas Le Roux, Courtney Paquette, Geoffrey Negiar, Nicolas Loizou, R\'emi Le Priol and Reza Babanezhad for fruitful discussion and feedback on the manuscript.

 \titleformat{\section}{ \bfseries}{\thesection}{1em}{} \titleformat{\subsection}{ \bfseries}{\thesubsection}{1em}{} \gdef\thesection{Appendix \Alph{section}} { { \bfseries Average-case Acceleration Through Spectral Density Estimation}